-In this Year 5 unit, students learn about colonial life in Australia and significant people, groups, developments and events that shaped colonies, addressing aspects of the HASS Australian Curriculum.
+In this Year 5 unit, students learn about colonial life in Australia, including significant people.
+Groups, developments and events that shaped colonies, addressing aspects of the HASS Australian Curriculum.

 ✩ This HASS unit also contains an editable PowerPoint presentation that can be displayed during each lesson.
 It includes the learning intentions/success criteria, key discussion points, worksheets and display resources.
 This makes teaching every lesson even easier if your classroom has a T.V or Smartboard.